mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/README.md

 ## Recomended testing environment
 - script can be used in existing cluster
-- for testing, run script in  **free KillerCoda Kubernetes 1.26** environment
+- for testing, run script in  **free KillerCoda Kubernetes** environment
   - https://killercoda.com/playgrounds/scenario/kubernetes
   - all prerequsites are already installed